NB-Core/modules/README.md

 - **wedgieman** – the fearsome Wedgie Man.
 - **zombie** – zombie outbreak event.

+### General
+- **mightyblogs** – public blogging system that lets authorised users post long-form updates accessible from the village, cemetery, and index.
+Older releases had serious issues; upgrade servers to at least version 1.1.

 ### inventory
 - **inventory** - the entire updated item system by XChrisX for run with +nb core
 - **findloot** – hooks `battle-victory` to roll for loot items via the inventory system (`items/findloot.php`).